top of page

 Maria learned how to be calm, firm, loving, and committed to another living being.
 She has always loved animals but dogs have a special spot in her heart.

-Having a dog who is with you during the highs and lows of life always ready to snuggle and discuss the events of the day, she cannot imagine a life without a dog, or several, by her side.
 Her dogs are cherished parts of the family and live inside and by her side in everything she does.

 Maria was first introduced to the English cocker spaniel in 1999 when she began looking for a smaller breed to have while raising her young family and was delighted with the gentle fun-loving dogs.